Can I Get Unemployment if I Was Wrongfully Terminated?

 Appealing a Denied Unemployment Claim

 Individuals could also submit documentation from their employment discrimination or sexual harassment claim to the U.S. Department of Labor (DOL).
-Depending on the situation, they could submit evidence of an active whistleblower investigation, a worker’s compensation claim, or leave taken in accordance with the Family Medical Leave Act (FMLA).
-These are all protections afforded workers under federal law.
-An employment law attorney can assist in the appeal by showing that the discharge wasn’t because of misconduct and that the employee should receive unemployment.
+They could also submit evidence of an active whistleblower investigation, a workers’ compensation claim, or protected leave under the Family and Medical Leave Act (FMLA).
+These are all protections afforded to workers under federal law.

 If your unemployment gets denied, you must act quickly.
 Some states have a limited period of time for filing an appeal.
 In many states, it is less than 30 days.
 While the exact process will vary from state to state, the general process is to have an investigation that involves responses from you and the employer.
 An agent will review the appeal and issue a determination.
 Providing evidence or documentation supporting your appeal will give you a better chance at success.